jeffwright13/pytest-insight/docs/cohesiveness.md

 # Creating a Cohesive pytest-insight Ecosystem

 As pytest-insight moves toward an Alpha release, ensuring cohesiveness across all components is critical for providing a seamless user experience.
-This document outlines strategies for unifying the various components (plugin, FastAPI interface, Query-Compare-Analyze-Insight system, console wrapper scripts) into a cohesive whole.
+This document outlines strategies for unifying the various components (plugin, core API (Query-Compare-Analyze-Insight system), storage profiles, Simple File Exchange system, FastAPI interface, console wrapper scripts) into a cohesive whole.

 ## Unified Entry Point and API